z4ir3/sqlite3-python/README.md

 # sqlite3-python
-A very brief tutorial of sqlite3 python library to work with SQLite databases using python and pandas dataframes
+A very brief tutorial on sqlite3 python library to work with SQLite databases using python and pandas dataframes